allmyles/allmyles-docs/php-sdk.rst

         :php:meth:`Curl\\Response::get()` on this returns an array of :php:class:`Flights\\FlightResult` objects.

+  .. php:method:: retrieveMasterdata($repo[, $session = null])

+      Sends a masterdata retrieval request to the Allmyles API.

+      :param string $repo: This should be the name of one of the data repos served by Allmyles (ex. 'airports').
+      :param string $session:

+      :returns: A :php:class:`Curl\\Response` object.
+Calling
+        :php:meth:`Curl\\Response::get()` on this returns an array.

   .. warning::
       The methods below are only documented for the sake of completeness.
 Only use them if you really, *really* need to.
 The methods of the